Breakfast cereal: Gluten-free cereals

 Breakfast cereal companies make gluten-free cereals which are free of any gluten-containing grains.
-These cereals are targeted for consumers who suffer from gluten-related disorders, as celiac disease, non-celiac gluten sensitivity and wheat allergy, among others.
+These cereals are targeted for consumers who suffer from gluten-related disorders, such as celiac disease, non-celiac gluten sensitivity and wheat allergy, among others.
 Some companies that produce gluten-free cereals include Kellogg's, General Mills, Nature's Path and Arrowhead Mills.

 Warm cereals

 Most warm cereals can be classified as porridges, in that they consist of cereal grains which are soaked in hot water, cooked and/or boiled to soften them and make them palatable.
 Sweeteners, such as brown sugar, honey, or maple syrup, are often added either by the manufacturer, during cooking, or before eating.

 Porridge is especially popular in Scotland, Wales, Ireland, and England.
 Porridge became important in Scotland due to the freezing winters.
-The Scottish people prefer porridge to be made with only water and salt while other prefer more creamier substances to be added.
+The Scottish people prefer porridge to be made with only water and salt while other prefer creamier substances to be added.
 Wales had a perfect climate for cultivating oats making porridge common in Welsh households.
 Ireland mixes porridge with whiskey as a cure for the common cold while England references the dish to the royal family and their traditions.